 The National Weather Service says severe thunderstorms will bring damaging winds, hail, and the possibility of tornadoes this afternoon.

-Severe weather is forecast to hit much of the east coast.
+Much of the east coast is experiencing severe weather.
 Forecasters said mid-Atlantic states and Washington, D.C., were at greatest risk for high winds and tornadoes.
 The cold front was expected to move off the East Coast by Tuesday, bringing sharply colder weather in its wake, forecasters said.

 Forecasters warn about line of storms, tornadoes